virajbhutada/Bank-Loan-Analysis-SQL-PowerBI-Excel-Tableau/README.md

 ## License

-This project is licensed under the MIT License.
+This project is distributed under the [MIT License](https://github.com/virajbhutada/Bank-Loan-Analysis-SQL-PowerBI-Excel-Tableau/blob/main/LICENSE) granting you the freedom to adapt and utilize the codebase as needed.

 ---